Step one : Choose your text:

 Are you pressuring a Representative or a Senator?
 Choose Rep. or Sen. followed by their last name.

 Are you highlighting the gift ban or the gerrymandering bill?
-Choose giftban.org or HB722.org
+Choose giftban.org to direct people to our site.

 Here is the text for the following 5 signs:

 | ASK REP. | | TURZAI TO | | PASS THE | | GIFT BAN | | GIFTBAN.ORG |

 You can also add on more signs and take on the gift ban and fair districts at the same time!

 The signs are 2 x 4 feet painted on insulation board.
 (Owens Corning FOAMULAR 1/2 in. x 4 ft. x 8 ft.
 Squared Edge Insulating Sheathing).
 Boards come in 4 ft. x 8 ft. sheets and have to be carefully cut.
 Before cutting, remove the transparent plastic layer on the side to be painted.
 The best way to get a clean cut is to use a very thin blade that is longer than the board is thick (example) and use a firmly secured straight edge as a guide.
 Spring clamps are the easiest way to secure the straight edge to the board while cutting.
 This is the easiest straight edge to use.
 You can probably do a pretty good job with the tools you already have, but the ones noted here make it easier and quicker.
 In order to get the boards in my car, I cut the boards to size in the parking lot of the Home Depot, using the large flat shopping carts as a table.
 Cost of materials per sign is about $3.25.

 White background is two coats of Kilz 2 applied with roller.
 Readable at 300+ feet.
 At 50 mph, it would be readable from a car for 3-4 seconds.

 Lettering is 10 inches tall – standard STOP sign height.
 Font is Ostrich Sans HERE, printed at 104% size.

 Print letters on printer paper